deanebarker/Denina-Sharp/README.md

 TFP is a C# pipeline processor for text, intended for editorial usage through configuration by simple text commands.
 A pipeline is a series of filters, processed in sequential order.
 In most cases, the output from one filter is the input to the filter immediately following it (this is the "active text").

+The filters are linear and sequential.
+Text is passed "down the line," and is usually modified during each step, coming out the other end in a different form than when it started.

 ## The Basics

 Pretend we want to add our name to some text and then format that for HTML.
 We can create these commands: